GC-Interior/GC_Web/README.md

-<h1>Makeova</h1>
+<h1>GC Interior</h1>

-Makeova is a modern responsive HTML5 landing page template suitable for use by home renovation agencies or contractors.
+GC Interior is a modern responsive HTML5 landing page template suitable for use by home renovation agencies or contractors.
 With this template, you can easily create a landing page website.
 Some of the design components shipped with this template include:

 <ul>
   <li>Animated pulsing play button</li>